I stand for language. I speak for truth. I shout for history.

 The House Painters would be the first band that fully embraced lingua franca of rock – with British accent!
 In a way they represent continuation of funk influenced art-rock (Boa and Dorian Gray) from Zagreb.
 However, their funk was cerebral and quite stiff.
 It belonged to art galleries more than on the dance floor.
 The House Painters were also the main protagonists from the new generation of Zagreb bands active in the ”gap” years (mid to late 1980s).
 Decent output recorded in period 1987-89 can be heard on independently released cassette album “Music for Leopold IV” (FV Založba).

-Ex-punks and scene hangers-on that later appeared in goth rock bands Phantasmagoria (ex Eksodus) and Endymion started to sing in English and as a result lost quite a lot of points in my book.
+Ex-punks and scene hangers-on that later appeared in goth rock bands.
+Phantasmagoria (ex Eksodus, ex Sköl) were the most resilient of the bunch and became the most in/famous name in the following decade.
+Dark and psychedelic Endymion started to sing in English from the very beginning and as a result lost some points in my book.
 Different strokes for different folks!
 A couple of songs by Nezaboravan san o… (sang or recited in mother tongue) fitted Zagreb’s brooding melancholic mood perfectly.
-Kinda beautiful.
+Kinda electronically beautiful.
 Speaking of city’s Goth subculture it’s worth mentioning a compilation tape “041” (1989) issued by FV Založba.
 Although it is uneven and incomplete overview of goth-rock/dark-wave/alt rock (and related) bands from the second half of the 1980s it did capture atmosphere very well.
 Beside already mentioned Endymion (unfortunately somewhat overproduced in the studio) and Nezaboravan san o…, it included Nemesis (goth pop-rock with female vocal reminiscent of March Violets, competently sang in English), Lepra (with two wildest tracks on this compilation echoing and emanating corrosive Killing Joke vibes) and Jozo oko Gospe (synth-pop/dark electronica project).
 Lepra & Nezaboravan san o… songs would be my favourites here.

 So, in the late 1980s (famous reformed Marković year) first private “rock entrepreneurs” appeared on the scene.
 Legend of local independent publishing Zdenko Franjić founded Slušaj najglasnije! aka Listen Loudest! cassette label.
 Franjić has been pushing his favorite garage-rock / punk-rock bands up and down the Balkans since 1988.
 At the start he was picking young Croatian bands mainly on the Vinkovci – Zagreb – Pula (hard) rock route.
 He was also trying to break through via Forced Exposure and other leading American fanzines.
 I could perhaps recommend VA ”Bombardiranje New Yorka”, first tape by Majke and Machine Gun (Put za Nakovo).
 Slušaj najglasnije! label was also responsible for digging out and dusting off very fine post-punkers Boykot Für/WGP from Pula.
 I like ’em very much.
 Satan Panonski was his in/famous protégé too.
 This peculiar and extreme punk performer from Vinkovci was in essence a troubled soul – one side G.G.Allin and the other Nick Blinko.
 Unfortunately, G.G.A. side was predominant – an atrocity exhibition I’d rather avoid to witness.
 On the other hand Slušaj najglasnije! also gave a chance to still innocent teen punk rockers Overflow (Through Department Store) from Koprivnica & boys didn’t disappoint.
 Surprisingly one and only release from Zagreb on Slušaj najglasnije! at the time was LP “Čista perverzija” by Sköl.
 Beefed-up through Motörhead and Killing Joke influences Sköl (mk II) upgrade was good enough but album generally suffers from lack of variety: thick guitar sound is lost in the mix and the vocals are up front but for some reason not captivating at all.